-Review the available opportunities and once you have selected a few programs and narrowed down your options, you need to weigh them against each other.
+Review the available opportunities and once you have selected a few programs and narrowed your options, you need to weigh them against each other.
 The best way is to consider whether or not these options are line with your personal goals and values in life.
 Once you know what is important to you and how you picture your future, you will be able to weigh the pros and cons of various educational programs for yourself.

 We recommend creating a list of pros & cons to review various factors that could play a role in your decision, such as job prospects, where the program takes place, how long is the program, what are the housing options, what is the admissions procedure, should I attend a university or university of applied sciences, etc. In order to be able to best assess these factors, you need information.
-This is why - in addition to self-exploration - we recommend conducting extensive research in advance.
+This is why - in addition to self-examination - we recommend conducting extensive research in advance.
 Don't forget that a pros & cons list is something very specific and individual to each person and a "con" on someone else's list may be a "pro" on your list.

-Once you have looked at all of the alternatives and made your pros & cons list, weigh the pros & cons.
+Once you have looked at all of the alternatives and made your list, weigh the pros & cons.
 There may be a number of cons for some programs and you will have to exclude the one or other option but where you have more pros, you can make a decision about that program.
 Little by little, you will be able to find out what suits you best as well as what the best alternatives are.

 Still have questions?

-The JKU Office of Student Information and Academic Advising Services (SIBS) is more thanhappy to assist you!
+The JKU Office of Student Information and Academic Advising Services (SIBS) is more than happy to assist you!
 Our team can answer all of your questions from A to Z.